scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Was going to have soylent for lunch, but it turned out that we got a free lunch at work today so I had that instead.
 Then I went to trivia so I had a Quesadilla for dinner.

 ### Day 247
 No soylent again today because of wirk food and then traveling with my dad.

 ### Day 248

 No soylent since I'm traveling and in another state

 ### Day 249

-No wouldn't today because I was still traveling.
+No soylent today because I was still traveling.

+### Day 250

+Soylent for lunch today, but had leftovers for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/